Skima1/Skima1/README.md

 - 👋 Hi, I’m @Skima1
-- 👀 I’m interested in software engineer
+- 👀 I’m currently learning software engineer
 - 🌱 I’m currently learning on alx
 - 💞️ I’m looking to collaborate on with everyone here
 - 📫 How to reach me.
 WhatsApp +2348100926360